-Management's Discussion and Analysis (Unaudited)(Continued) For the Fiscal Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) (Continued) For the Fiscal Years Ended June 30, 2024 and 2023

-Summary of Net Position (Deficit) (2021 and 2020) (Continued)
+Summary of Net Position (Deficit) (2023 and 2022) (Continued)

-During the fiscal year ended June 30, 2021, current assets decreased by \$11.0 million in comparison to fiscal year ended June 30, 2020, principally due to the net effect of a decrease in cash and cash equivalents of \$12.5 million and an increase in accounts receivable of \$1.6 million.
+During the fiscal year ended June 30, 2023, current assets decreased by \$12.4 million in comparison to fiscal year ended June 30, 2022, due to a decrease in cash and cash equivalents of \$13.5 million and an increase in accounts receivable of \$1.1 million.

 Non-current assets consist principally of amounts due by the Commonwealth.
-This amount consists principally of advances made during fiscal year 2021 based on estimates.
+This amount consists principally of advances made during fiscal year 2022 based on estimates.

-During the fiscal year ended June 30, 2021, non-current assets decreased by \$1.7 million due principally to the decrease in prepaid income tax on prizes of \$1.6 million.
+During the fiscal year ended June 30, 2023, non-current assets decreased by \$2.4 million due principally to the combined effect of a decrease in prepaid income tax on prizes of \$1.2 million, a decrease of \$0.7 million in prepaid annuities, and a decrease of \$0.5 million in prize reserves.
 The Lottery prepaid a certain amount of the tax on prizes, to be paid between twenty (20) and thirty (30) year annuities.
 These taxes are amortized as prize expenses over the life of the annuity.